manuelp/manuelp.github.io/_posts/2017-11-16-postgresql-simple.markdown

 query_ :: FromRow r => Connection -> Query -> IO [r]
 ```

-Given a `Connection` and a [`Query`](https://www.stackage.org/haddock/lts-9.13/postgresql-simple-0.5.3.0/Database-PostgreSQL-Simple.html#t:Query)^[Since we use the `OverloadedStrings` language extension, we can specify the query as a `String` literal.], we get a list of results in an `IO` context. `query_` is polymorphic on the result type, which must have a [`FromRow`](https://www.stackage.org/haddock/lts-9.13/postgresql-simple-0.5.3.0/Database-PostgreSQL-Simple.html#t:FromRow) instance available so that its values can be constructed from a sequence of fields.
+Given a `Connection` and a [`Query`](https://www.stackage.org/haddock/lts-9.13/postgresql-simple-0.5.3.0/Database-PostgreSQL-Simple.html#t:Query)[^2], we get a list of results in an `IO` context. `query_` is polymorphic on the result type, which must have a [`FromRow`](https://www.stackage.org/haddock/lts-9.13/postgresql-simple-0.5.3.0/Database-PostgreSQL-Simple.html#t:FromRow) instance available so that its values can be constructed from a sequence of fields.

 For basic types, postgresql-simple already [provides](https://www.stackage.org/haddock/lts-9.13/postgresql-simple-0.5.3.0/Database-PostgreSQL-Simple.html#g:11) the necessary conversions.
 That's why we are able to directly read `Int` values out of a query without having to define the relevant conversion.
 But we still had to: